FM171/HTB-write-ups/docs/Report.md

 ### Set the Kerberos ticket environment variable:

-Why we do this:
+> Why we do this:

-When you log in with kinit user@REALM, and have a valid ticket, it gets stored in /tmp/krb5cc_<UID>.
+ > When you log in with a valid ticket, it gets stored in /tmp/krb5cc_<UID>.

-All Kerberos-enabled tools (smbclient, psexec.py, ldapsearch, etc.) will look in that default location to authenticate.
+> All Kerberos-enabled tools (smbclient, psexec.py, ldapsearch, etc.) will look in that default location to authenticate.

-But in a pentest, you often manually extract or forge tickets (e.g., with impacket, Mimikatz, or AD CS attacks).
+> But in a pentest, you often manually extract or forge tickets (e.g., with impacket, Mimikatz, or AD CS attacks).
 Those tickets don’t automatically go to /tmp/krb5cc_<UID>.
 They’re saved in a .ccache file.

-So, to make Kerberos-aware tools use your forged/extracted ticket, you tell them where it is:
+> So, to make Kerberos-aware tools use your forged/extracted ticket, you tell them where it is:

 `export KRB5CCNAME=<SERVICE_ACCOUNT>.ccache`